13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 • Recommended time: 2-3 hours

-Connected directly to Xiang Yu’s Hometown, the Suqian Museum houses over 3,000 artifacts that chronicle the region’s 5,000-year history.
+Connected to Xiang Yu’s Hometown, the Suqian Museum holds more than 3,000 artifacts spanning the region’s history, with a focus on the Chu-Han period.

 • 9 first-class national cultural relics